Privacy Policy

 If you fail to provide personal information

-If you fail to provide certain information when requested, we may not be able to perform the contract we have entered into with you and for instance not able to satisfy your claim, or we may be prevented from complying with our legal obligations or otherwise not be able to enter into or carry out any contractual relationship with you.
+If you fail to provide certain information when requested, we may not be able to perform the contract we have entered into with you and for instance we may not be able to satisfy your claim, or we may be prevented from complying with our legal obligations or otherwise not be able to enter into or carry out any contractual relationship with you.

 Change of purpose